GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Common Trade Horses.md

 -----

 ### Horse, Draught
-Bred as a reliable workhorse, a drughthorse can seem like a behemoth compared to other breeds.
+Bred as a reliable workhorse, a draughthorse can seem like a behemoth compared to other breeds.

 **Creature Type**: Horses are Beast creatures.

-**Size**: Rouncies are between 4'9" and 5'1" at the withers.
+**Size**: Draughthorses are between 4'9" and 5'1" at the withers.
 They usually weigh 1,300 pounds.
 They are medium creatures.

 **Hitpoints**: A horse has 1 hitpoint.